1. Background

 Client order handling, aggregation and allocation

-The investment manager should not submit an order aggregated with another sub-fund and/or Scheme order, unless an order allocation policy is established and effectively implemented, providing for the fair allocation of aggregated orders and transactions, including how the volume and price of orders determines allocations and the treatment of partial executions.
+The DTPIM should not submit an order aggregated with another sub-fund and/or Scheme order, unless an order allocation policy is established and effectively implemented, providing for the fair allocation of aggregated orders and transactions, including how the volume and price of orders determines allocations and the treatment of partial executions.

 Record keeping